arnav-kr/0777/README.md

 ## Constraints:

-* Lines of Code Should Not be greater than 10 lines (After formatting the code with 2 indentions).
+* Lines of Code Should Not be greater than 10 lines (After formatting the code with 2 Indentation).
-* You cannot make changes in the primitive and native structures.
+* You cannot make changes in the primitive and native structures of javascript and also cannot interfare with prototypes.
-* The code would be run in the console of the `chrome Dev Tools` with version `92.0.4515.159 (Official Build) (64-bit) (cohort: Stable)` on the inspected `https://google.com` site.
+* The code would be run in the console of the `chrome Dev Tools` with version `96.0.4664.45 (Official Build) (64-bit) JavaScript	V8 9.6.180.12` on the inspected `https://google.com` site.

 ## Submission

 Submit your code by the following google form:

 https://forms.gle/1ZjKJXdLW34h9ZUj8

+Or mail your solution on the Following Mail directly (in a `.txt` file or in plain text):

+0777js@googlegroups.com

+For any queries you can mail me on arnav-kumar@googlegroups.com

+> **Note:** If you have already solved the Challange then you are requested to not share your solutions with others

+## The Second person (Obviously the one after me) who will solve the challange will get an interesting reward! 🏆🎖️